Rocket Grants Program

 Rocket Grants enable individuals and groups of artists to take new risks with their work, push the scope and scale of their activities, develop and pursue collaborative projects, and engage with the public and public realm in inventive and meaningful ways.
 With the specific goals of developing new kinds of audiences and providing frameworks for the growth of further experimentation, awarded projects create unconventional and expansive forms of interaction, exchange, provocation, and surprise.

 In 2014, grants were awarded at two levels: Full Project Grants of $5,400, and Research & Development Grants of $2,000 for complex projects requiring more planning time.
-R&D grant recipients can apply for the remaining $3,400 in the following cycle, and two R&D awards from 2013 received their implementation funding in February of this year.
-Next year the total awards sum will increase to $60,000.To learn more about this program and the projects supported by Rocket Grants please explore this site.
+R&D grant recipients can request the remaining $3,400 in the following cycle.
+Two R&D awards from 2013 also received their implementation funding in February of 2014.
+This year (2015) the total awards sum will increase to $60,000.To learn more about this program and the projects supported by Rocket Grants please explore this site.

 The Andy Warhol Foundation has invested in the creation of a growing national network of regional re-granting programs – supporting Alternative Exposure in San Francisco, California; The Idea Fund in Houston, Texas; The Precipice Fund in Portland, Oregon; The Propeller Fund in Chicago, Illinois; Kindling Fund in Portland, Maine; The Platforms Fund in New Orleans; Wavemaker Grants in Miami, Florida; and The Grit Fund in Baltimore, Maryland – in addition to the Rocket Grants program.
 The Foundation aims to support the independent creative activity of artists by partnering with leading artist-centered, visual arts organizations across the country.